-Well, after a little research, I found that my best trip was going to be two big hops in our RV.
+Well, after a little research, I had found that my best route across Texas was going to be two big hops in our RV.

 But, this being my first "Texas Crossing", we loaded up our pantry, our coolers, and the fuel tank.
 Then, we got a good nights sleep and we lit out to El Paso.